Biotechnology Heritage Award

 First bestowed in 1999, the award is given annually during the BIO International Convention.
 The Science History Institute is proud to present this award alongside the Biotechnology Innovation Organization (BIO), which represents more than 1,200 biotech companies, academic institutions, state biotechnology centers, and related organizations across the United States and in more than 30 other nations.

-The Biotechnology Heritage Award was presented during the BIO International Convention, held June 5–8, 2023, in Boston.
+The Biotechnology Heritage Award will presented during the BIO International Convention, held June 3–6, 2024, in San Diego.

 Winners of the Biotechnology Heritage Award